opendocsg/slw-judgments-backfill/2004_SGHC_91/report.md

 **The criminal revisions**

-22     I laid down the princ iples governing the exerc ise of the High Court’s revisionary powers in _Ang Poh Chuan v PP_ [1996] 1 SLR 326 at 330, [17]:
+22     I laid down the princ iples governing the exerc ise of the High Court’s revisionary powers in _Ang Poh Chuan v PP_ <span class="citation">[1996] 1 SLR 326</span> at 330, [17]:

  [V]arious phrases may be used to identify the c irc umstanc es whic h would attrac t the exerc ise of the revisionary jurisdic tion, but they all share the c ommon denominator that there must be some serious injustic e.
 Of c ourse there c annot be a prec ise definition of what would c onstitute suc h serious injustic e for that would in any event unduly c irc umsc ribe what must be a wide disc retion vested in the c ourt, the exerc ise of whic h would depend largely on the partic ular fac ts.
 But generally it must be shown that there is something palpably wrong in the dec ision that strikes at its basis as an exerc ise of judic ial power by the c ourt below.

-23     Bearing in mind the potential for abuse by ac c used persons who have pleaded guilty, the c ourt will exerc ise its revisionary power sparingly, to ensure that it does not degenerate into a c onvenient form of “bac kdoor appeal”: _Teo Hee Heng v PP_ [2000] 3 SLR 168 at [7].
-Not only must there have been some error, illegality, impropriety or irregularity, it must also have resulted in grave and serious injustic e: _Ma Teresa Bebango Bedico v PP_ [2002] 1 SLR 192 at [8], followed in _Lee Eng Hock v PP_ [2002] 1 SLR 364.
+23     Bearing in mind the potential for abuse by ac c used persons who have pleaded guilty, the c ourt will exerc ise its revisionary power sparingly, to ensure that it does not degenerate into a c onvenient form of “bac kdoor appeal”: _Teo Hee Heng v PP_ <span class="citation">[2000] 3 SLR 168</span> at [7].
+Not only must there have been some error, illegality, impropriety or irregularity, it must also have resulted in grave and serious injustic e: _Ma Teresa Bebango Bedico v PP_ <span class="citation">[2002] 1 SLR 192</span> at [8], followed in _Lee Eng Hock v PP_ <span class="citation">[2002] 1 SLR 364</span>.

 **_The petitioners’ case_**